Waliid18/Classification-Project/README.md

 ## Project Structure

 - `README.md`: This file, providing an overview of the project.
-- `Test_Classification_Project.ipynb`: The Jupyter Notebook containing the full analysis and modeling process.
+- `Classification_Project.ipynb`: The Jupyter Notebook containing the full analysis and modeling process.

 ## Analysis and Modeling